Seatis/my-teaching-materials/java-spring/database-integration/README.md

 #Database Integration
-There are several tools through which, with Spring, one can access data tables.
-These contribute to reducing the programming effort.
-In this day, we review 2 techniques.
+There are several tools through which, with Spring, one can access data tables which take much of the effort out of defining and editing data in tables.
+We review JPA which built upon Hibernate.

 ## Materials & Resources